-Exceptions to Non-Instructional Fee payment regulations: Optional privileges must be selected prior to the Registration Deadline.
+Exceptions to Non-Instructional Fee payment regulations:

-- Students registered only in courses designated as off-campus are not assessed the Athletics and Recreation Fee, the Health Services Fee, or the U-Pass Fee.
-If an off-campus student wishes to opt for Athletics and Recreation, Health Services or the U-Pass they must advise the Registrar's Office by the term registration deadline and will be assessed the fees accordingly. - Off-campus students pay the part-time/term rate for the Student's Union Membership/Dedicated. - Full-time, on-campus degree program students in the Faculty of Engineering are assessed an additional \$4.00 Students' Union Dedicated Fee towards the Engineering Faculty Association Membership. - Full-time and part-time on-campus degree program students in the Faculty of Business are assessed an additional \$7.50 Students' Union Dedicated Fee towards the Business Faculty Association Membership. - Full-time and part-time on-campus degree program students in the Faculty of Nursing are assessed an additional \$3.75 Students' Union Dedicated Fee towards the Nursing Faculty Association Membership. - Augustana Faculty students are not assessed the Health Services Fee or the U-Pass Fee and are assessed different Students' Union Fee rates. - Auditing students who are not taking courses for credit do not pay Non-Instructional Fees and are not granted the corresponding privileges.
+- Students registered only in courses designated as off-campus are not assessed the Athletics and Recreation Fee, the PAW Centre Fee, the Health Services Fee, or the U-Pass Fee with the exception of WKEXP students.
+If an off-campus student wishes to opt for Athletics and Recreation, Health Services, PAW Centre or the U-Pass they must advise the Registrar's Office by the term registration deadline and will be assessed the fees accordingly. - Off-campus students pay the part-time/term rate for the Student's Union Membership/Dedicated. - Full-time and part-time on-campus degree program students in the Faculty of Business are assessed an additional \$7.50 Faculty Association Fee in the Fall Term. - Full-time on-campus students in the Faculty of Law are assessed an additional \$50 Faculty Association Fee in the Fall Term. - Full-time on-campus degree program students in the Faculty of Nursing are assessed an additional \$12.50 Students' Union Dedicated Fee towards the Nursing Faculty Association Membership in the Fall Term and part-time oncampus degree program students in the Faculty of Nursing are assessed an additional \$8.50 Students' Union Dedicated Fee towards the Nursing Faculty Association Membership in the Fall Term. - Full-time, on-campus degree program students in the Faculty of Science are assessed an additional \$5 Students' Union Dedicated Fee towards the Science Faculty Association Membership. - Augustana Faculty students are not assessed the Health Services Fee, the PAW Centre Fee or the U-Pass Fee and are assessed different Students' Union Fee rates. - Auditing students who are not taking courses for credit do not pay Non-Instructional Fees and are not granted the corresponding privileges.